TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 }
 ~~~

 What `.subsection.header` does is it selects any element that has both the `subsection` *and* `header` classes.
 Notice how there isn't any space between the `.subsection` and `.header` class selectors.
-This syntax basically works for chaining any combination of selectors, with the exception of chaining more than one type (or element) selector.
+This syntax basically works for chaining any combination of selectors, with the exception of chaining more than one [type selector](#type-selectors).

-In general, you can't chain more than one type/element selector since an element can’t be two different types at once.
+In general, you can't chain more than one type selector since an element can’t be two different types at once.
 For example, chaining two type selectors like `div` and `p`, would give us the selector `divp`, which wouldn't work since the selector would try to find a literal `<divp>` element, which doesn’t exist.

 #### Descendant Combinator